Fine-grained access to databases and tables in the AWS Glue Data Catalog

-If you use the AWS Glue Data Catalog with Amazon Athena, you can define resource-level policies for the following Data Catalog objects that are used in Athena: databases and tables.
+If you use the AWS Glue Data Catalog with Amazon Athena, you can define resource-level policies for the database and table Data Catalog objects that are used in Athena.

 You define resource-level permissions in IAM identity-based policies.